 1917 photo that shows the Joslyn Conservatory at Hanscom Park as well as the flower gardens.

-I believe this is the second iteration of the Hanscom Park pavillion which burned to the ground in 1927.
+1905 postcard showing the second pavilion at Hanscom Park before it burned to the ground in 1927.
 Courtesy of Douglas County Historical Society.

 This 1965 photograph shows kids cooling off in the original Hanscom Park swimming pool.
 Courtesy of Durham Museum.